TypeFox/monaco-languageclient/README.md

 The example browser package is located under the `monaco-languageclient/examples/browser` directory.
 All tasks below should be run from this directory.

 From CLI:
-- Run `npm install` and `npm run build` to install dependencies and build the example HTML and JavaScript files.
+- Run `yarn` and `yarn run build` to install dependencies and build the example HTML and JavaScript files.

 After the example has been built, open `monaco-languageclient/examples/browser/lib/index.html` in a browser to open the sample page.